Passionate About Inspiring Others

 Ana Ramana has traveled a long way since growing up in Ireland.
 She earned an M.A. in Poetry Writing from Johns Hopkins University and began teaching Creative Writing at universities in Portland, Oregon.
 A severe accident in 2000 resulted in a profound near death experience during which she was shown that her life and teaching would radically change thereafter.
-During her recovery, she was assaulted by a barrage of memories from childhood which were so traumatic that they had been wholly suppressed from conscious memory.

 M.A.
 The Writing Seminars, Johns Hopkins University

 William Stafford Poetry Fellowship

 The New York Times, The Oregonian, multiple poetry journals

 Publishers Weekly: Featured as an Emerging Writer to Watch